-Trump’s big policy win: stronger showers, faster dishwashers.
-It’s something almost no one asked for
+Trump’s big policy win: Stronger showers, faster dishwashers.
+It’s something almost no one asked for.

 “Between the dishwasher rule and the two other ones that came out, we think it’s nice that Washington is finally doing things that will stop consumers from being soaked,” said Sam Kazman, the conservative-leaning advocacy group’s general counsel.

 Trump was targeting water and energy regulations that had been on the books for decades in some cases, since Ronald Reagan and the Bushes.
-President Obama’s administration made changes to some of the regulations.
+President Barack Obama’s administration made changes to some of the regulations.
 But the rules were a rare area where conservationists and manufacturers shared broad agreement on the goal of saving water and energy.

 At first, when most of the new regulations were introduced in the 1990s, companies struggled to create efficient products that performed well.
 It wasn’t easy to slash water use in shower heads by 30 percent or toilets by more than half without creating problems.
 Then the engineers and designers went to work.